Visualise your BIM model using AR technology

 They would then be meeting on-site with a collection of drawings, going back and forth between the drawings to compare the road design with that of water and sewer, and so on, Mili Myrteza Terstena from Rambøll explains.

 As Head of Automation and BIM-Lead, Terstena works with innovation and automation of processes and tasks in Rambøll.
-He has a passion for new AR visualization technologies.
-Instead of using paper drawings, Rambøll utilized Trimble SiteVision to visualize the models on site when meeting with the Owner, Møre, and Romsdal County Council, early in January of 2021.
+He has a passion for new AR visualisation technologies.
+Instead of using paper drawings, Rambøll utilised Trimble SiteVision to visualise the models on site when meeting with the Owner, Møre, and Romsdal County Council, early in January of 2021.

-I will never again use 2D drawings for site inspections, commented Halvor Knutsen, Head of Road at Rambøll, during his first experience with utilizing SiteVision on site.
+I will never again use 2D drawings for site inspections, commented Halvor Knutsen, Head of Road at Rambøll, during his first experience with utilising SiteVision on site.